mabel-chang/Huntingtons_Disease_Explorer/README.md

 * Differential expression results: GEO supplementary data
 * GSEA analysis: Performed with MSigDB C2 curated gene sets

-## Challenges
-During development, the major challenge was integrating standalone code into the Shiny environment.
-For example, while tableOutput worked in testing, it failed inside the Shiny framework for DE results.
-This issue was resolved by switching to DT (DataTables) for rendering interactive tables.

 ## Requirements
 The application was built in R using the following packages:
 * shiny